swgc-shota/url-popper/README.md

 # Overview

-URL Popper lets you copy link text, URLs, or both with a single click.

-# Overview

 When you hover over a link, its text and URL are displayed in a popup.
 For images or headings that have id, the popup shows the src/alt attributes or id/text content respectively.
 Moving your cursor to the top of the page displays the page title and URL.
 The popup offers several copying options: